taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ---------------------

-Create / edit the following autostart file (create any directories that don't exist yet): /home/YOUR_USER_NAME/.config/lxsession/LXDE_PROFILE_NAME/autostart and add the following (chromium can be changed to epiphany, or firefox if desired)...
+Create / edit the following autostart file (create any directories that don't exist yet): /home/YOUR_USER_NAME/.config/lxsession/LXDE_PROFILE_NAME/autostart and add the following (firefox can be changed to epiphany, or chromium if desired, but firefox is usually the most reliable)...

 IMPORTANT: SUBSTITUTE "LXDE_PROFILE_NAME" FOR THE LXDE PROFILE NAME USED FOR YOUR LXDE SESSION (whatever the sub-folder name is INSIDE: /home/YOUR_USER_NAME/.config/lxpanel, on raspberry pi os it is: LXDE-pi, default if unknown should be: LXDE).